 - If the student has not satisfactorily completed the project and the grade deadline is approaching, enter a grade of IN.
 Submit a grade change (via MyPack portal) once the student completes the project.

 Types of Culminating Projects

-(Note: This is mandatory for those pursuing M licensure who enter the program on or after August 16, 2012)
+(Note: This is the mandatory option for those pursuing M licensure)

 Students will design and conduct an action research project in a school setting.
 The primary focus of the project will be to explore ways to enhance student learning.
 Action research is based on real-world experience and is intended to bring about change in practices.
 As such, action research can provide teacher/researchers an in-depth, practical look at issues related to teaching and learning, their students, and the dynamics of the classroom.
 Full information regarding this option is found in the NC State ARP Guidelines.
 In brief, the Action Research Project must contain the following elements: